Sjögren's Syndrome & Dental Implants: What you Need to Know

 Sjögren's syndrome is a rare autoimmune condition in which the immune system targets the moisture-producing glands in your body, particularly those around the eyes and mouth.
-As a result, persons with Sjogren's syndrome have dry eyes and mouths, poor dental health, chronic inflammation, and symptoms such as diminished salivary flow and caries (decay and disintegration of a tooth or bone).
+As a result, persons with Sjogren's syndrome have dry eyes and mouth, poor dental health, chronic inflammation, and symptoms such as diminished salivary flow and caries (decay and disintegration of a tooth or bone).
 Patients with Sjogren's syndrome lose several teeth during their lifetime because they are more prone to caries development.
 Your body's natural defense against mouth bacteria is saliva.
 However, germs can proliferate freely when your mouth is dry, and the acid they secrete isn't buffered, causing further damage to your teeth.
 As a result, patients with Sjögren's syndrome are more likely to lose their teeth.

 What are the Symptoms of Sjögren’s Syndrome?The signs and symptoms might range from minor to severe.
 They may improve or deteriorate over time or disappear for some time before reappearing.
 Among the signs and symptoms are: